section-engineering-education/engineering-education/content/articles/data-recovery-raid-and-erasure-coding/index.md

 After reading this article, I hope that choosing the proper data recovery methods should be straightforward.

-Till next time

-Happy Reading!!!
+Happy Reading!

 ---
-Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)
+Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)